moneystreamdev/moneystream-project/docs/cash.md

 :::

 :::important
-All transactions should be use a nTimeLock 60 seconds in the future.
+All transactions should use a nTimeLock 60 seconds in the future.
 A transaction that is not timelocked will close the session.
 A transaction that is too far in the future might get rejected.
-You must post to progress before locktime otherwise the session will automatically close.
+You must post to the `progress` method before locktime otherwise the session will automatically close.
 Signing with SIGHASH_FORKID is assumed.
 :::